 In FY2012, MTS changed the presentation of income statistics and has restated this schedule with data for all of San Diego County rather than the MTS service area.
 MTS has made these changes because comparable data for San Diego County Data is available from 2006 forward, and because it has proven difficult to obtain reliable data for the MTS service area from published sources.
-In addition, MTS presents this schedule from 2006 through the current year and will present one additional year of activity to a maximum DEMOGRAPHIC AND ECONOMIC STATISTICS
+In addition, MTS presents this schedule from 2006 through the current year and will present one additional year of activity to a maximum of ten years as of 2015.

+DEMOGRAPHIC AND ECONOMIC STATISTICS